-Irvine, CA Design Lead Joined about 1 year ago
+Irvine, CA Design Lead Joined over 1 year ago

 This is almost exactly how I feel about it.
 I'd love to support these guys.
 I got on the Sketch bandwagon pretty early on almost entirely because they were going head to head with Adobe.
 I liked that.
 The fact that their tool was superior to Photoshop for my workflows was almost icing on the cake at that point.

 I LOVE the idea of a CAD approach to design software.
 But at $300/year...
 Its a tough justification to make this early on in the game.